bisinho/Enablement-Day-Guides/5 - Day 2 Operations with SAP Automation Pilot/README.md

     <img src="images/getAppEventsSampleData.png" width="500" height="400">

     <br>
-  - Add **RestartCfApp** step to restart the application in order for the changes to take effect with alias *restartApp*;
+  - Add **applm-sapcp:RestartCfApp:1** step to restart the application in order for the changes to take effect with alias *restartApp*;
     - Add a conditional execution on whether the app state is STOPPED or the resizing was executed:
     > `$(.setAppResources.executed)`